-Your call will be answered by a counsellor who will seek some basic contact details and ask a few questions about what prompted you to call the Helpline and about your own and your baby’s immediate safety.
+Your call will be answered by a counsellor who will record basic contact details and ask a few questions about what prompted you to call the Helpline and about your own and your baby’s immediate safety.
 While you can choose to remain anonymous most of our callers don’t.
 From here the call unfolds for you as a storytelling experience.
 We want to understand what you are concerned about and how it is affecting you and your family.

 If all counsellors are on calls you are encouraged to leave a brief message on the answering machine and you will receive a call back as soon as possible within the same day.

 Why would I call PANDA?

 Most people call PANDA to seek support for themselves.
 However, we also receive calls from concerned partners, family, friends and health professionals.
 Being a parent can be very emotional and challenging, often in ways we don’t expect.
 Sharing your story with someone who understands what you are going through can be a valuable step in your parenting journey.

 Some people call because they are finding the transition to parenting tricky.
 Others call because they are worried they may be experiencing perinatal anxiety or depression.
 Generally something has prompted them to make that first call.
 Some of the reasons we hear are:

 - I don’t know what’s going on but I just don’t feel like myself